James Boswell Access Exams

 It is possible to prepare for these exams by participating in one of our intensive courses in the Spring, Summer or Fall.
 Alternatively, if you've already passed those subjects at a higher level and you are only deficient in one or two topics, you could opt for distance-learning.
 Distance-learning is not offered for complete courses and not possible during the summer period: a full-time course in Utrecht is more effective to pass the exams.

 - The exam dates for 2020-2021 will be published in September.
 After the dates are finalized registration will open on the website.

 - Only register for an exam after you are certain about the requirement and date.
 It is not possible to change the exam date or cancel enrollment after your registration is processed.

 - When you are enrolled in a course you are automatically registered for the exam following the course.
 In that case do not register for the exam seperately.

-- If you need extra time due to medical reasons and have a doctor's certificate, you can apply for extra time up to two weeks before the exam date.
+- If you need extra time due to medical reasons and have a doctor's certificate, you can apply for extra time up to 5 working days (1 week) before the exam date.
 You can only apply for extra time after you completed your registration for the exam.

 - Registration closes 5 work days before the examdate.

 Explanatory note: This means your registration and payment should be processed by the website at the end (23:59h CET) of the 6th work day before the exam date.
 Bear in mind the official Dutch Public Holidays.

 - The registration for the August exams will be closed several days after the publication of the results of the July exams.